Tim Weah Becomes First Player Born In 2000s To Appear For United States Men’s National Soccer Team

-Paris Saint Germain forward Weah had a choice between playing for the USA, Liberia, Jamaica or France before making his debut for the USA.
+Paris Saint Germain forward Tim Weah had a choice between playing for the USA, Liberia, Jamaica, or France before making his debut for the USA.
 He had already made 14 appearances for the USA under-17 side, scoring six times.

 The attacker wrote his name into the history books when he replaced Marky Delgado five minutes before the end of the match against Paraguay at Sahlen’s Stadium in North Carolina.
-He wasn’t able to score, but the USA won the game thanks to Bobby Wood’s penalty on the stroke of half-time.
+He wasn’t able to score, but the USA won the game thanks to Bobby Wood’s penalty on the stroke of halftime.

 Not everyone is happy that Weah chose to play for the USA instead of Liberia.
-Patrick Swen, an intellectual forum member in Liberia’s capital Monrovia, said “Tim’s action choosing [the] USA over his father country is not the best thing for him.”
+Patrick Swen, an intellectual forum member in Liberia’s capital Monrovia, said, “Tim’s action choosing [the] USA over his father country is not the best thing for him.”

 It has been a memorable March for Weah because he also made his PSG debut in a 2-0 victory away to Troyes.
 PSG is currently the runaway leader of the French Ligue 1, holding a 17-point advantage over nearest rivals Monaco.